dcunited001/dcunited001.github.io/_pages/writing.md

 expressive language!
 I was told “the academic world doesn’t need people like that!”
 LMAO, seriously?
 WTF?
 The same user informed me that she created a Reddit account just to message me.
-I have no idea who it was, but I have some ideas … I think? ……
+I have no idea who it was, but I have some ideas … Ya, it's probably just someone else catfishing me.
+That's real funny!
+Well, it's not traditional catfishing, but more like catfishing with carney tricks thrown in to really tug at the 'ole puppet strings.

 ### [I’m Not Religious, I’m Spiritual](/posts/2016-06-01-im-not-religious-im-spiritual-1-God-is-not-dead.html)